 FINA delegates also re-elected the 81-year-old Julio Maglione of Uruguay for a third term as president, two years after the organization changed its rules to remove its age limit.

 ''The decision of the assembly of FINA was to decide we don't have age limits,'' said Maglione, who defeated the president of European aquatics federation LEN, Paolo Barelli, for an expected victory at FINA's election congress on the sidelines of the world championships in Budapest.

 Barelli complained that he wasn't allowed to speak to the bureau before the vote.
 He said that essentially ended any hopes he had of persuading the governing body to make a change at the top.

 ''There is a lack of good governance.
-We need transparency,'' Barelli told The Associated Press in an interview before the vote was even completed. ''Where it needed to be shown is during the congress.
+We need transparency,'' Barelli told the AP in an interview before the vote was even completed. ''Where it needed to be shown is during the congress.
 It is not easy for anybody to understand why the candidate cannot speak.
 This is unbelievable.''

 Maglione has been in charge since 2009.

-Al-Musallam is next in line to take over the top position should Maglione be unable to fulfill his duties.
+Al-Musallam is next in line to take over should Maglione be unable to fulfill his duties.

 Al-Musallam was previously identified in United States federal documents as ''co-conspirator (hash)3'' in a FIFA bribery case, when FIFA audit committee member Richard Lai of Guam told Brooklyn federal court that he was paid six-figure bribes through the OCA to advance the soccer interests of Kuwaiti officials.

-Al-Musallam was allowed to go for re-election to his No. 2 position on the FINA Bureau, despite the Kuwaiti swimming federation being suspended since October 2015.
+Al-Musallam was also allowed to go for re-election despite the Kuwaiti swimming federation being suspended since October 2015.
 That was because of government interference in the independent running of sports bodies.